Balaji-Ramasubramanian/smart-vaccine-reminder/README.md

 # smart-vaccine-reminder
-It is a Facebook Messenger Bot that helps you on reminding the vaccination days for your kids.
-It is in development mode.
+This project is a Facebook Messenger Bot which can be used by hospitals to remind parents about their kids vaccination days through Facebook Messenger.

 ## Overview
-It is a Facebook Messenger Bot that has following features,
+This bot has the following features,
-- Sends reminders about the Vaccination dates for their kids
+- Sends reminders to parents about the vaccination dates of their kids.
-- Helps to check the provided vaccines
+- Helps to check the provided vaccines to a kid.
-- Helps to check Vaccines to be provide in future
+- Helps to check the vaccines to be provided in future.
-- Details about each vaccines
+- Details about each vaccines.
-- Subscription
+- Subscription for vaccine reminders.
-- Natural Language Processing support
+- Natural Language Processing based support to answer parent's questions about the vaccines.
-- Provide the data to Hospitals through Google Sheets
+- Provide the data to hospitals through Google Sheets.
-- Gives the access to Edit details of a user by Google sheets and make update to Database
+- Gives access to hospitals for editing the details of the kids vaccination days through Google sheets and make an update to the Database.

 To know about [What is Facebook Messenger Bot](https://developers.facebook.com/docs/messenger-platform/getting-started/app-setup)

 ## Requirements
-The list of requirements to be installed,
 - Ruby
 - MySQL Database
-- Online hosting server or a webhook
+- Online hosting server
 - Wit Project(For Natural Language Processing)

 ## Getting Started
 First you'll need to fork and clone this repo

 Open Terminal.
-Change the current working directory to the location where you want the cloned directory to be made.
+Change the current working directory to the location where you want the cloned directory to be created.

 ```
 git clone https://github.com/Balaji-Ramasubramanian/smart-vaccine-reminder.git